 EFFICIENCIES

-Photosynthetic efficiency is a measure of how efficiently a horticultural lighting system converts electrical energy into PAR photons and is measures in micromoles per joule (μmol/J).
+Photosynthetic efficiency measures how efficiently a horticultural lighting system converts electrical energy into PAR photons with micromoles per joule (μmol/J).

 Many LED manufacturers will show how quickly they can hit a good ROI with LEDs and use 1.85 μmol/J as their HPS comparison.
 However, most comparisons of new LED technology are made against older magnetic ballast HPS luminaires.
 These lamps have an output of 1850 μmols at 1000W.
-Some manufacturers use as low as 1.7 μmol/J for an HPS comparison, which would be equivalent to the end of life output of the old HPS lamp technology.
-Therefore, when comparing efficiency in terms of μmol/J it is important to look at the most recent in technology and make calculations that way.
+Some manufacturers use as low as 1.7 μmol/J for an HPS comparison, which is equivalent to the end-of-life output of the old HPS lamp technology.
+Therefore, when comparing efficiency in terms of μmol/J, it is important to look at the most recent technology and make calculations that way.

 LIGHT PLANNING

-When comparing different lighting technologies, always compare light levels of the entire growing area and not just the luminaire to luminaire light output.
+When comparing different lighting technologies, always compare light levels of the entire growing area and not just the luminaire-to-luminaire output.
 There is no such thing as a 1-for-1 replacement of HPS by LED.
-There are LED luminaires that exist, which when measured directly beneath the luminaire, the output looks equal to or even greater than an HPS luminaire.
-However, when you move the PAR sensor in any direction from centred directly beneath the LED, the light level decreases much more rapidly in any given direction under the LED than the HPS luminaire because of the highly focused light distribution and lack of reflector technology in the LED luminaire.
+Some LEDs have an output that looks equal to or even greater than an HPS light alternative when measured directly beneath the luminaire.
+However, when you move the PAR sensor in any direction away from centered directly beneath the LED, the light level decreases much more rapidly in any given direction under the LED than the HPS luminaire because of the highly focused light distribution and lack of reflector technology in the LED technology.

-LEDs are, by the nature of their design, a very directional source of light.
-If a crop is grown under lighting that is not distributed uniformly across the canopy but instead has areas of high intensity and low intensity, it will cause issues as the higher intensity areas will use more water, absorb nutrients and grow at a different rate than the lower intensity areas.
+By the nature of their design, LEDs are a very directional source of light.
+If a crop is grown under lighting that is not distributed uniformly across the canopy but instead has areas of high intensity and low intensity, it will cause issues as the higher intensity areas will use more water, absorb nutrients, and grow at a different rate than the lower intensity areas.
 To truly have an equal comparison, be sure to compare light plans with the same targeted light level in micromoles and close to the same average uniformity number.

 HEATING/COOLING

 Another area you should always do your own math on is the BTU calculation for your grow area.
 Since LED lighting emits less heat than HPS luminaires, this can be a deciding factor since the cost to cool a grow area can be one of your highest production costs.
-Your AC load is based on the number of BTUs produced from your luminaires, as 1 watt equals 3.412 BTUs.
-No matter which 1000W HPS luminaire you use, the BTUs from that luminaire will be 3412 BTUs.
+Your AC load is based on the number of BTUs produced from your grow lights, as 1 watt equals 3.412 BTUs.
+No matter which 1000W HPS lamp you use, the BTUs will be 3412 BTUs.

 P.L.
 Light Systems HortiLED TOP is a 336 watt LED luminaire, so the BTUs will be 1146 BTUs.
-While that looks like a big savings, it will take at least twice the number of LED luminaires to achieve to the same light level with a 1000W HPS luminaire.
+While that looks like a big savings, it will take at least twice the number of LEDs to achieve the same light level with a 1000W HPS.
 The other side of this argument is that the LED luminaires do not emit the same radiant heat as HPS lamps and your crop will perform better with the added warmth.
 There is a correlation between temperature and crop production – plants will grow slower, producing less yield the colder they are.
-In northern climates, many growers rely on the heat from HPS luminaires to warm their crops.
+In northern climates, many growers rely on the heat from HPS horticulture lights to warm their crops.

 CANOPY PENETRATION

 How the light penetrates the crop canopy is a big consideration when comparing HID and LED technologies.
-There is no easy math to calculate an ROI for this, but when comparing light plans from one source of light to another, be sure to take into consideration the distance of the light source from the canopy.
+There is no easy math to calculate an ROI for this.
+However, when comparing light plans from one source of light to another, consider the distance of the light source from the canopy.

-There is a big misconception in the industry stemming from the LED suppliers that the ability to have your LED lights closer to your crop will help increase production lower into the crop.
-However, when your light source is closer to the top of the canopy, the shadows created by the top layer of leaves are much bigger than if the light was further away.
-Also, light penetration into the crop comes from the crossover between fixtures which is easily accomplished by HPS luminaires, which use reflectors to diffuse lightuniformly delivering a much wider range of illumination deep into the canopy at further distances away vs. LED luminaires, which will need to be spaced more closely together to achieve higher uniformity over the crop canopy.
+There is a big misconception in the industry that the ability to have your LED lights closer to your crop will help increase production lower into the crop.
+Still, when your light source is closer to the top of the canopy, the shadows created by the top layer of leaves are much bigger than if the light was further away.
+Also, light penetration into the crop comes from the crossover between fixtures.
+This is easily accomplished by HPS luminaires, which use reflectors to diffuse light―uniformly delivering a much wider range of illumination deep into the canopy at further distances away.
+Conversely, LEDs will need to be spaced more closely together to achieve higher uniformity over the crop canopy.

 EXAMPLES: